 Why choose Tiles Direct?

 When it comes to investing in home renovations, you’ll want to be completely confident in a quality finish that is, quite simply, worth the money it costs.
 With Tiles Direct, you can enjoy exactly that - thanks to our winning combination of high-end products and pocket-friendly prices.

 Whatever your personal tastes, our premium outdoor tiles are made for the job.
-From pale, travertine-style tiles to dark, matt porcelain, you’re guaranteed to find the perfect tiles to bring your outdoor space to life.
+From pale, travertine-style patio tiles to dark, matt porcelain options, you’re guaranteed to find the perfect garden tiles to bring your outdoor space to life.

-If you’re still deciding on the best colour scheme or tile finish, why not take advantage or our tile sample service?
-For just 99p, we’ll send you a sample of your chosen tile, giving you a chance to get a feel for the look and texture of the product before you buy in bulk.
+If you’re still deciding on the best colour scheme or tile finish, why not take advantage of our tile sample service?
+For just £1.99, we’ll send you a sample of your chosen garden tile, giving you a chance to get a feel for the look and texture of the product before you buy in bulk.

 For any more information on any of our outdoor tile products, simply gives us a call on 0113 253 0005 and our friendly, knowledgeable team of tiling experts will be happy to help!